pdelteil/HackerOneAPIClient/README.md

 </p>

-The main idea of this project is to send reports automatically (or programmaticallys, some day automagically) to HackerOne programs.
+The main idea of this project is to send reports automatically (or programmatically, some day automagically) to HackerOne programs.

 ## Configuration